EpicOrange/riichi_advanced/documentation/Zansanma.md

 ### Open Riichi
 **A special kind of Riichi**.
 If you're in Furiten, it's the only way to declare Riichi.
 You pay 1000 points, and open your hand for the other players.
 If you Tsumo, or Ron off another player who has declared Riichi themselves, it is 2 Han.

-**If a player openly deals into an Open Riichi, it is a Yakuman, with the 10 chip bonus.**
+**If a player not in Riichi openly deals into an Open Riichi, it is a Yakuman, with the 10 chip bonus.**

 * Starting Points: 50,000
 * Kuitan OK, Atozuke OK, Pinfu Tsumo OK
 * Draw through the deadwall, to the Dora indicator.
 * North (Pei) is Yakuhai (not Nukidora)
 * No abortive hands (A 5th Kan cannot be made)
-* Missed Win
+* Missed Win (If you are in riichi and you do not win off the first valid discard, you cannot win with Ron for the rest of the hand)
 * Kan after Riichi is optional (as long as it doesn't change your wait)
-* Furitan Riichi is only allowed if you Open Riichi
+* Furiten Riichi is only allowed if you Open Riichi
 * You can choose to Riichi even if you do not have another tile to draw
 * Noten payment is 2000 Points.
 * Renchan payment is 1000 x honba per Ron, 1000 x honba ALL per Tsumo